zama-ai/concrete-ml/use_case_examples/cifar_10_with_model_splitting/README.md

 Anyone can reproduce the FHE inference results using the [dedicated script](./fhe_inference.py).

-The Pytorch model and the inference using Pytorch for the first layer and the Virtual Library for the encrypted part yielded the same top-k accuracies:
+The PyTorch model and the inference using PyTorch for the first layer and the Virtual Library for the encrypted part yielded the same top-k accuracies:

 - top-1-accuracy: 0.6234
 - top-2-accuracy: 0.8075